-Sentiment analysis is a well-known Natural Language Processing (NLP) problem which goal is to determine whether a particular text is positive, negative or neutral.
-It can be thought as a simpler variant of emotion recognition, which the author felt while writing.
+Sentiment analysis, being a part of the emotion AI, is a well-known Natural Language Processing (NLP) problem which goal is to determine whether a particular text is positive, negative, or neutral.
+It can be thought of as a simpler variant of emotion recognition, which the author felt while writing.
 The variety of emotions is richer what makes this issue harder to solve, but for our purposes sentiment is just enough.

-Twitter was our first choice, when we thought about the media to be monitored, as it is commonly used and gives an opportunity to automatically retrieve the messages which include given phrase or hashtag.
-It is also a tool which people use to inform the others about things happening right now.
-It looks like designed for realtime analytics then.
+When considering the media to be monitored, Twitter was our first choice because it is widely used and allows us to automatically retrieve messages that include a specific phrase or hashtag.
+It is also a tool that people use to inform others about what is going on right now.
+Then it appears to be intended for real-time analytics.

 From text messages to sentiment

 As machine learning models are usually mathematical, there is a need to somehow map the texts from letters into numbers.
-This is so called vectorization and for our purposes we’ve chosen TFIDF vectorization which splits the text into words and assigns each word a weight, depending on its importance.
-Additionally, several features like text length and the presence of special characters (exclamation marks, for instance), have been also attached to the vectors.
-In our tests we have tested standard count vectorization method, as well as feature extraction only, however, choosing a proper method here is also crucial for the overall accuracy and performance.
-TFIDF was the best choice, as it led to the best results, in terms of the correctness.
+This is so-called vectorization and for our purposes, we’ve chosen TFIDF vectorization which splits the text into words and assigns each word a weight, depending on its importance.

-For the training phase we collected publicly available datasets of tweets, labelled with their sentiment.
+For the training phase, we collected publicly available datasets of tweets, labeled with their sentiment.
 It turned out, the number of unique words across these datasets was higher than 250 000.
-That means, each given text is mapped into 250 000-dimensional space.
+That means each given text is mapped into 250 000-dimensional space.
 That was definitely too many, so we reduced the dimensionality with the great help of PCA to 500.
 That speeds up the computation a lot.
-In our experiments, we compared different machine learning models, and Random Forest Classifier won the competition, as it had the highest accuracy from all of those which were also fast enough to be used in production.
+In our experiments, we compared different machine learning models, and Random Forest Classifier won the competition, as it had the highest accuracy of all.

-Described approach achieves accuracy higher than 75% on the same dataset like we tested Stanford CoreNLP on.
-Codete has created a tool that allows to put any input phrase which will be monitored in Twitter, and to visualize the overall sentiment for all the matching tweets.
+The described approach achieves accuracy higher than 75% on the same dataset like we tested Stanford CoreNLP on.
+Codete has created a tool that allows to put any input phrase, which will be monitored in Twitter, and to visualize the overall sentiment for all the matching tweets.
 It can be also used to perform the analytics of any brand perception.